Certified Nursing Assistant 1 (CNA 1)

 Are there prerequisites for the CNA program?

-No. There are no required prerequisites for the program; you do not need a GED or high school diploma to register.
+No. There are no required prerequisites for the program; you do not need a high school diploma or high school equivalency to register.
 However, we do recommend that you be proficient in English, including reading, writing, and speaking.

 What are the requirements I need to fulfill?